 No we do not - James Dunlop Textiles are a wholesale supplier for the furniture trade.
 Please contact your nearest retailer to specify our products.

-Within two years of purchase James Dunlop Textiles will replace any fabric that is found to be faulty as a result of manufacturing defects and has been:
+Within two years of purchase James Dunlop Textiles will replace any fabric that is found to be faulty as a result of textile manufacturing defects and has been:

 • Manufactured to industry standard practices and procedures.